tunyuanchang/Projects/README.md

 ### Alpha Othello
 ###### C++, Algorithms, AI
 * Design and implement an AI that can play the boardgame Othello.
+* Enhance AI policy through the following methods:
+    * Tree search algorithms (e.g. Minimax, Alpha-Beta Pruning): to effectively determine the next move
+    * State-action value function design: to evaluate the score of the board

 ## 2021 Fall/Winter
 ### Essay Search Engine
 ###### C++, Algorithms, Data Structures
+* Develop a simple search engine that can efficiently search through a set of essay files based on various queries.
+* Support exact matches, prefix searches, suffix searches, and utilize "and/or" operators.
-* Implement "Trie" to build data structure for searching.
+* Implement "Trie" to build data structure for processing query files to execute searches and parsing essay files to generate outputs.
 * Top 10% performance in class competition.

 ### Logic Design Laboratory